Health Topics

 - D and C (Medical Encyclopedia) Also in Spanish

-- Dilation and curettage (D&C) (Mayo Foundation for Medical Education and Research)
+- Dilation and Curettage (D&C) (Mayo Foundation for Medical Education and Research)

 - Ending a Pregnancy (American Academy of Family Physicians) Also in Spanish